BDC Hamburger Icon

 2. Conduct physical assessments for demanding roles.

-Some types of work are very physically demanding, and they’ll be even harder to perform by someone with a physical condition or limitation.
-For example, someone with a history of back problems may be unable to work on a construction site or with a lighting rig at a concert venue.
-Many companies now require prospective employees to take physical and mental health screenings before offering them the job.
+Many companies now require prospective employees to take physical and mental health screenings before they are offered a position.
 Others require annual physicals if a role is particularly labor-intensive.
-While this may seem intrusive, the goal is to ensure the team member’s well-being and that the job doesn’t pose a risk to their health.
+While this may seem intrusive, the goal is to ensure that the job doesn’t pose a risk to the team member’s health.

 3. Provide safety and wellness training regularly.